-Panic on NY subway train as crickets, worms let loose
+Panic on NY subway train as crickets, worms let loose in apparent prank

 In one video posted online, the woman yelled, "Why'd you have to hit me?" and "My crickets!"

-In another, the woman is seen screaming uncontrollably as riders tried to consol her.
+In another, the woman is seen screaming uncontrollably as riders tried to console her.

 The D train, which connects the boroughs of the Bronx with Brooklyn via Manhattan, was stopped on the bridge spanning the East River.
 After it began moving again, police officers met the train at the next station.